 August 14 2019 / by

 Janet McCabe, former EPA Acting Assistant Administrator, Office of Air and Radiation, was quoted in this article about the fear of exposure to lead and mercury air pollution from a proposed steel-dust recycling facility by many Muncie, Indiana, residents, and in the WebMD article about several Metro Atlanta communities moving forward with plans to test air around two sterilizing facilities amid public pressure and concern about the release of toxic pollution.

 June 11, 2019 / by

 Rebecca Beitsch /

 EPN is mentioned in this article about the historic hearing held by the Oversight & Investigations Subcommittee of the House Energy and Commerce Committee on the future of EPA with a bipartisan group of former EPA Administrators.
-The hearing was in response to their joint letter offering lawmakers help on substantive Congressional oversight, as well as help of former EPA staff.
+The hearing referenced their joint letter offering lawmakers help on substantive Congressional oversight, as well as help of former EPA staff.
 Similar articles also ran in The Colorado Independent, Maryland Matters, and a second article in The Hill.